babicb/babicb.github.io/research.md

 I am also working on a project on chance and coherence for imperfect Bayesian agents (_Assessment Reversal in Approximate Coherentism_).
 I suggest that approximating coherence may not be an appropriate proxy for traditional (all or nothing) coherence because unlike the latter, approximating coherence is susceptible to misfortune.

 **Normative ethics**.
 I believe the theory of epistemic risk can fruitfully speak to several problems that have been articulated in the moral encroachment/ normative dilemmas literature.
-In a joint project with Zoe Johnson-King (_Moral Obligations and Epistemic Risk_), we explore the relationship between moral obligations and attitudes to epistemic risk.
+In a joint project with Zoë Johnson-King (_Moral Obligations and Epistemic Risk_), we explore the relationship between moral obligations and attitudes to epistemic risk.

 **Law and public policy**.
 This dimension of my research engages the emerging literature on algorithmic fairness and ethics in statistics and machine learning.
 I am interested in both the normative dimension of what constitutes fair AI/ML and the statistical engineering problem of how to construct fair learning algorithms.
 I am also interested in the empirical study of related public policy problems.
 Currently, I am working on applying the theory of epistemic risk to evaluate the pervasiveness of discrimination and racial profiling.
 In particular, in _Testing for Discrimination and the Risk of Error_, I defend a statistical test for discrimination grounded in attitudes to epistemic risk.
 Meanwhile, in _Adaptive Burdens of Proof_, I argue that many apparent paradoxes of proof involving statistical evidence arise because we assume (without justification) that legal decision makers must have one unique attitude to epistemic risk -- namely, neutrality.